 Patients should be managed in a monitored setting because their condition can rapidly progress to cardiovascular collapse and shock.
-Renal function should be evaluated carefully and dialysis considered in cases of renal failure.
-In most cases, the renal damage is reversible if the patient survives the acute illness.
 Access to mechanical ventilation and airway protection should be available in the event of respiratory compromise.
 Continuous cardiac monitoring should be attained; arrhythmias, including ventricular tachycardia and premature ventricular contractions, as well as atrial fibrillation, flutter, and tachycardia, can occur.

-A few cases in the literature have reported that plasma exchange, corticosteroids, and intravenous immunoglobulin may be beneficial in selected patients in whom conventional therapy does not elicit a response.[14, 15, 16]
+Renal function should be evaluated carefully and dialysis considered in cases of renal failure.
+In most cases, the renal damage is reversible if the patient survives the acute illness.
+A few cases in the literature have reported that plasma exchange, corticosteroids, and intravenous immunoglobulin may be beneficial in selected patients in whom conventional therapy does not elicit a response.[44, 45, 46]

 In mild cases, patients should be encouraged to maintain adequate fluid intake to avoid volume depletion.
-In more severe cases, diets appropriate for the clinical picture should be ordered, eg, electrolyte and protein restriction in cases of renal insufficiency.
+In more severe cases, diets appropriate for the clinical picture should be ordered (eg, electrolyte and protein restriction in cases of renal insufficiency).
 Patients with hypotension or clinical shock should not be fed enterally until adequate perfusion is restored.

 Patients with severe disease should be placed on bed rest until adequately resuscitated and treated.
 Those with mild disease can pursue activity as tolerated.